mohaminemed/LLMGooAQ/README.md

 **LLMGooAq Data**

-To obtain the data, consult the [data]("https://github.com/mohaminemed/LLMGooAQ/tree/main/data") directory.
+To get the data, consult the [data]("https://github.com/mohaminemed/LLMGooAQ/tree/main/data") directory.

 Each line of the data file should look like this: